Hiram Scofield: Civil War

 Scofield enlisted as a private in the Union Army in April 1861 and was assigned to Company H of the 2nd Iowa Infantry.
 He was promoted to second and then to first lieutenant, taking command of the company in February 1862 at the time of the Battle of Fort Donelson.
 He was adjudant to Brig.
 Gen. Jacob G. Lauman at the Battle of Shiloh where Scofield was wounded in the leg.
 He returned to duty within a month.
 He was transferred to the staff of Brig.
-Gen. John McArthur at the Battle of Vicksburg and the Battle of Memphis.
+Gen. John McArthur at the Battle of Vicksburg and the First Battle of Memphis.

 In spring of 1863, Scofield organized and commanded the 8th Louisiana Regiment Infantry (African Descent) at Lake Providence, Louisiana.
 The regiment participated in the expedition up the Yazoo River.
 In the spring of 1864, he was assigned to command the 2nd Brigade of Maj.
 Gen. Edward Canby's division.
-The regiment was transferred to Pensacola, Florida, and then participated in the Battle of Fort Blakely and the capture of Mobile, Alabama.
+The regiment was transferred to Pensacola, Florida, and then participated in the Battle of Fort Blakeley and the capture of Mobile, Alabama.
 Scofield and his men thereafter were stationed in Louisiana and Texas.

 Scofield was mustered out of the volunteers on January 5, 1866.
 On February 24, 1866, President Andrew Johnson nominated Scofield for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on April 10, 1866.